MLOps-essi-upc/taed2-ML-Alphas/README.md

 ### Intended Uses
 - **Primary intended use:** Classify brain pictures of MRI scans according to the severity of the Alzheimer disease they present.
-**- Primary intended users:** Researchers and health medicine applications.
+- **Primary intended users:** Researchers and health medicine applications.
-**- Out-of-scope use cases:** Detection of other brain diseases different from Alzheimer.
+- **Out-of-scope use cases:** Detection of other brain diseases different from Alzheimer.

 ### Bias, Risks, and Limitations
 The training dataset has a distribution of 50.1% of Non_Demented cases, 34.8% of Very_Mild_Demented, 14.1% of Mild_Demented and 1% of Moderate_Demented.
 This imbalance on the class distribution may potentially lead to some biases and risks: